By Sean Zucker –

 Frightening symptoms that often appear simultaneously and play off each other.
 Recurrent rapid muscle contraction and relaxation is the body’s way of producing heat when it feels cold causing you to shake and shiver.
 Of course, it could be coronavirus.
 Chills tend to act as a predictor of a fever or an increase in the body’s core temperature due to a viral infection.
 It can also reflect a general feeling of fear and anxiety.
 Maybe natural anxieties about how the pandemic is being handled and fear that you may die from it because it’s not being handled at all.
 This raises a few crucial medical questions.
 When will the vaccine be available?
 Will it be effective?
 How will it be distributed?
 Could the next administration handle it better?
 Will there be a next administration?
 How much CNN did you watch last night?
 How much were you drinking while doing so?
 All important questions that may help explain your current condition.

-After initial examination, I can say with some confidence the color of your lips are less bluish and more reddish.
-As in, the color of wine.
+After an initial examination, I can say with some confidence the color of your lips are less bluish and more reddish.
+As in, the color of the wine.
 Pretty much covering your tongue and teeth as well.
 You may not be seeing anyone ever, but I’d still prescribe regularly brushing your teeth and maybe some whitening strips.

 Persistent Pain or Pressure In the Chest